 Southwest Regional Library

 The new Southwest Regional Library opened October 5, 2014.
-One of the Foundation's largest capital projects, the new branch is 40,000 square feet with much improved access to a host of new computers, and over 100,000 books.
+One of the Foundation's largest capital projects, the first of three regional libraries is 40,000 square feet with much improved access to a host of new computers, and more than 100,000 books.
 To view a slide show of the construction progress and the ribbon cutting celebration, click the link below.

 LFPL Southwest Regional Library